-PREMIER FOOTING PRODUCT Footing products used in the International Arena at the Winter Equestrian Festival.
+Footing products used in the International Arena at the Winter Equestrian Festival.
 Our combination of ProTex Arena Footing Product with OTTO Sport Base Mats provides performance good enough for WEF.
 OTTO Sport mats absorb shock, provide stability, and drain heavy rains, flawlessly.
 ProTex gives support, rebound, grip, and protection.
 When every second counts, count on Premier Equestrian.
 Always a jump ahead.
-Exclusive Footing Products Supplier for the International Arena at WEF Sponsors listed above were confirmed at time of publishing Nutrena® THE MOST TRUSTED NAME UNDERFOOT OTTO Sport Base Mats
+Exclusive Footing Products Supplier for the International Arena at WEF 800-611-6109 PremierEquestrian.com

-800-611-6109 PremierEquestrian.com

-Thank You To Our Sponsors 12 Equestrian Diversity Alliance62 The Spectator's Guide to Equestrian Competition 16 Groom Spotlight: Danny Ingratta64 Who To Watch: Show Jumping Riders Sponsor Profile: Palm Beach Equine Clinic Rider Spotlight: Rodrigo Pessoa26 Sport Horse Auction: VDL Auction Spotlight 74 Back on Track: Eugenio Garza Family Spotlight: The Babingtons Who To Watch: Hunter Riders U.S Equestrian Team: Shifting the 2020 Vision 80 Footing Improvements at PBIEC Farm Stand: A Welcoming Oasis Great Charity Challenge presented by Fidelity Investments [] 38 Gallery: Sportfot's Top Moments of 2020 2021 Cover Artist: Weatherly Stroh 2020 Winter Equestrian Festival Circuit Champions88 Sponsor Profile: Premier Equestrian, Inc 2021 PBIEC Educational Series - The Virtual Edition .
-95 Amateur Hour50 Advertiser's Index96 Adequan® Global Dressage Festival52 International Arena Map97 Young Rider Profile: Olivia Sweetnam56 Palm Beach International Equestrian Center Map98 Sponsor Profile: Adequan®60 Equestrian Village Map100
+TABLE OF CONTENTS Thank You To Our Sponsors Equestrian Diversity Alliance62 The Spectator's Guide to Equestrian Competition 16 Groom Spotlight: Danny Ingratta64 Who To Watch: Show Jumping Riders Sponsor Profile: Palm Beach Equine Clinic Rider Spotlight: Rodrigo Pessoa26 Sport Horse Auction: VDL Auction Spotlight 74 Back on Track: Eugenio Garza30 Family Spotlight: The Babingtons Who To Watch: Hunter Riders32 U.S Equestrian Team: Shifting the 2020 Vision 80 Footing Improvements at PBIEC Farm Stand: A Welcoming Oasis Great Charity Challenge presented by Fidelity Investments 38 Gallery: Sportfot's Top Moments of 202084 2021 Cover Artist: Weatherly Stroh 2020 Winter Equestrian Festival Circuit Champions88 Sponsor Profile: Premier Equestrian, Inc 2021 PBIEC Educational Series - The Virtual Edition .
+95 Amateur Hour50 Advertiser's Index96 Adequan® Global Dressage Festival52 International Arena Map97 Young Rider Profile: Olivia Sweetnam56 Palm Beach International Equestrian Center Map 98 Sponsor Profile: Adequan®60 Equestrian Village Map100

 Introducing our most kysse-able product yet, Restylane® Kysse- a lip filler for natural-looking volume and kissable softness.1 Important Safety Information Indication: Restylane® Kysse is indicated for injection into the lips for lip augmentation and for correction of upper perioral rhytids in patients over the age of 21.
-Restylane Kysse contains traces of gram-positive bacterial protein and is avoid bleeding and bruising. contraindicated for patients with allergies to such material or for patients with Treatment volume should be limited to 1.5 mL per lip per treatment and 1.0 mL severe allergies that have required in-hospital treatment.
-Restylane Kysse for upper perioral rhytid correction, as greater amounts significantly increase should not be used by patients with bleeding disorders, with hypersensitivity moderate and severe injection site reactions.
-The safety or effectiveness of to amide-type local anesthetics, such as lidocaine, or by women who are treatment in areas other than lips and upper perioral rhytids has not been pregnant or breastfeeding. established in controlled clinical studies.
-Use of Restylane Kysse at the site of skin sores, pimples, rashes, hives, cysts, or Restylane Kysse is only available through a licensed practitioner.
-Complete infection should be postponed until healing is complete.
-The most commonly Instructions for Use are available at observed side effects are swelling, tenderness, bruising, pain, and redness www.RestylaneKysse.com at the injection site.
-These are typically mild in severity and usually resolve REFERENCES: 1.
-Restylane Kysse.
-Instructions for Use,.
-Fort Worth, TX: Galderma Laboratories, L.P., 2020 within 7 days after treatment.
+Restylane Kysse contains traces of gram-positive bacterial protein and is contraindicated for patients with allergies to such material or for patients with severe allergies that have required in-hospital treatment.
+Restylane Kysse should not be used by patients with bleeding disorders, with hypersensitivity to amide-type local anesthetics, such as lidocaine, or by women who are pregnant or breastfeeding.
+Use of Restylane Kysse at the site of skin sores, pimples, rashes, hives, cysts, or infection should be postponed until healing is complete.
+The most commonly observed side effects are swelling, tenderness, bruising, pain, and redness at the injection site.
+These are typically mild in severity and usually resolve within 7 days after treatment.
 Serious but rare side effects include delayed onset infections, recurrence of herpetic eruptions, and superficial necrosis and scarring at the injection site.
 Do not implant into blood vessels.
-Use with caution in patients recently treated with anticoagulant or platelet inhibitors to
+Use with caution in patients recently treated with anticoagulant or platelet inhibitors to avoid bleeding and bruising.
+Treatment volume should be limited to 1.5 mL per lip per treatment and 1.0 mL for upper perioral rhytid correction, as greater amounts significantly increase moderate and severe injection site reactions.
+The safety or effectiveness of treatment in areas other than lips and upper perioral rhytids has not been established in controlled clinical studies.
+Restylane Kysse is only available through a licensed practitioner.
+Complete Instructions for Use are available at www.RestylaneKysse.com.